-Ali is a patent and trade marks attorney with over a decade of experience in the field of IP.
+Ali is a patent and trade marks attorney and a consultant for Origin IP with over a decade of experience in the field of IP.
 Working prior as a senior attorney in top-tier Australasian firms and smaller boutiques, he has handled a diverse portfolio of clients from start-ups to multi-national corporations, across a multitude of industries, and has also acted in an in-house capacity for one of NZ’s largest tech brands.

 More recently, Ali has been actively involved in the development and progression of a large, global IP portfolio for a promising tech-based start-up operating in NZ.
 His role as the “IP guy” in the business, has allowed the company to secure important markets, expand their portfolio globally and gain crucial investments for growing the business.
 Ali also works closely with SMEs and other growing businesses across Australia and NZ to develop and implement effective IP strategies for transforming their ideas into valuable assets.

 From a technical perspective, Ali handles mechanical, electrical and software related technologies.
 Some of the areas he has been actively involved in include (among others): respiratory care solutions, robotics, image-processing, sports equipment and technology, audio technology, and construction.